AVSystem/developer-zone/docs/Cloud_integrations/Device_Integration_Center/overview.md

 ### Forbidden headers

-Please be aware that certain headers cannot be overwritten when using a webhook.
+Certain headers can't be overwritten when using a webhook.
-The following is a list of headers that are restricted and cannot be modified:
+The following list includes headers that are restricted and can't be modified:

 * `Authorization`
 * `Content-Type`